-Said another way, while it is possible to feel like you are controlling another . . .
+Said another way, while it is possible to feel like you are controlling . . .

 Although getting sick for the first two weeks of 2018 was not part of my plan or goals, despite this I have been making some progress on my New Years Resolutions.
 Today, I finished my first book of the year, The Book of Mormon.
 As I was reading it today, one passage, in particular, stood out.

-Towards the end of the book, there is an insert . . .
+Towards the end of the book, there is . . .